The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in New York, US

 English, Cantonese, Mandarin

-Li Kan is a Pediatrics specialist and a Pediatric Neurologist in Flushing, New York.
+Li Kan is a Pediatrics specialist and a Pediatric Neurologist practicing medicine in Flushing, New York.
 Dr. Kan is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-Her top areas of expertise are Transient Tic Disorder, Autism Spectrum Disorder, Absence Seizure, and Epilepsy Juvenile Absence.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Transient Tic Disorder, Autism Spectrum Disorder, Tolosa Hunt Syndrome, and Absence Seizure.

 Experienced in Juvenile Myoclonic Epilepsy